hlavki/netbeans-svuid-generator/README.md

 Maven build, not ANT

 Converted code style to mine.
-If I have to maintain it, I want it to look like my code.
+If there's a change I have to maintain it, I want it to look like my code.